“Unless an employee has a job as a mattress tester or a similar occupation, sleeping on duty is neglect of duty.”

 To make a claim for unfair dismissal, the employee must have been continuously employed by the employer for at least 12 months (if the employer has less than 15 employees) or 6 months for an employer with 15 or more employees.
-Also, the employee’s income must not exceed the high income threshold (presently $138,900) or, be covered by a modern award or an enterprise agreement.
+Also, the employee’s income must not exceed the high income threshold (presently $145,400 at April 2019) or, be covered by a modern award or an enterprise agreement.

 Within 21 Days of the Dismissal Taking Effect

 An application for unfair dismissal has to be filed in the Fair Work Commission within 21 days of the dismissal taking effect.
 Any application that reach the Fair Work Commission outside of this timeframe will not be accepted unless the delay can be proven to have been exceptional.

 In Scott Yeoman v the Trustee for Fuelcraft Unit Trust T/A Liquip Victoria, Commissioner Gregory allowed an extension of time for an application lodged one day after the 21 day time period, after Australia Post failed to deliver the applicant’s Express Post envelope within the terms of the guaranteed next day service delivery.